Expert Pruning to British Standards.

 Tree pruning is the selective removal of branches from a tree for various reasons, including but not limited to, removal of dead branches, thinning out the crown to allow more light through, or reducing the overall size of the crown.

 Tree pruning services should be carried out by a qualified tree surgeon/arborist to ensure the ongoing health of the tree, as well as the safety of persons carrying out the work.
 Tree pruning can be dangerous if unqualified.

-Why hire the pros?
+Why call the pros?

 Bad pruning or bad timing can be catastrophic!

-Tree Surgeons have the tools, experience and expertise required for regular tree maintenance which can ensure their good health.
+Arborists have the tools, experience and expertise required for regular tree maintenance which can ensure their good health.
 They will craft a suitable tree care strategy and keep a check on the overall health of the trees.
 The objective is to keep them protected against diseases, insects and environmental conditions.

 When the right pruning method is followed, you can enhance the trees’ safety, health and appearance.
 For example, pruning the limbs can also increase airflow through the canopy.

 Though there are numerous benefits of tree pruning, homeowners often fail to identify the right time to prune the trees.
 You might even compromise your tree’s health if you follow incorrect procedures.

 Looking for professional tree pruning in East Boldon?

 Types of Tree Pruning